Strugglemeat/panelmd/README.md

 dogravity now being called EVERY TIME we match a piece - try to restrict it more
 ===
-convert gravity falling pieces to sprites so they can fall 1px at a time
+convert gravity falling pieces to sprites so they can fall 1px at a time make them bounce a bit - let it fall PAST the destination, then come back
 ===
 vertical checkmatch goes through an entire column, not efficient whatever gets connected MUST have touched the switched tiles (what about gravity?)